rosmed/slicer_ros2_module/README.md

 ## Start a ROS `robot_state_publisher`

 The following are examples of robots we've used to test the Slicer ROS2 module.
-Note that we tried to follow the standart ROS approch, i.e. make the URDF description available as a ROS parameter and then launch the usual ROS `robot_state_publisher` node.
+Note that we tried to follow the standard ROS approch, i.e. make the URDF description available as a ROS parameter and then launch the usual ROS `robot_state_publisher` node.
 The `robot_state_publisher` will use the joint state to compute the forward kinematic and broadcast the 3D position of each link to tf2.
 The Slicer ROS 2 module will then query the 3D positions to display the robot's links in the correct position.

 ### Sensable Phantom Omni aka Geomagic/3DS Touch